- If your laptop battery is draining while the device isn't powered on, you need a rapid fix.

-- Disable Connected Standby feature
+- Disable the Connected Standby feature

 - Check your battery health